UBC-Solar/sunbeam/docs/STAGES.md

 *when* the slow signal last changed), that's a sign it should either share the slow stage's frequency or read a timestamp signal explicitly.

-## Pipeline editions and `stage_registry.toml`
+## Pipeline Editions and `stage_registry.toml`

-A **pipeline edition** (`v3_0`, `v3_1`, ...) is a named, versioned set of stage implementations — it exists because the vehicle's telemetry format, signal set, or computation logic changes between hardware generations, and old recorded events still need to replay against the stage code that matches *their* era.
+A **pipeline edition** (`v3_0`, `v3_1`, ...) is a named, versioned set of stage implementations — it exists because the vehicle's telemetry format, signal set, and computation logic might change between hardware generations, and old recorded events still need to replay against the stage code that matches *their* era.